New Cloud Computing Option to Rival Dropbox

 Get 10GB of Cloud Computing Storage vs. 2GB With Dropbox

 I have always been a huge advocate for the use of Dropbox as a cloud computing solution for educators and students in the classroom.
+Those who want to advance their learning in cloud computing can also take a look at the Microsoft az 104 dumps for the exams to give them a better base to start from.
 Although 2 gigabytes (or 2,000 megabytes MB) of Dropbox storage seems like a large amount of files to be syncing in the cloud, you’ll quickly find out that most computer users burn through 2 gigabytes of storage in a flash.
 Save some MP3s, a few movie clips and some general files and you could find yourself closing in on your limit.
 With a CX cloud computing account, you can store your daily digital content in the cloud with a free personal account with 10GB of storage!

 Sign Up For a Personal Account Quickly & Easily!

 When you head to CX to signup for a free personal account, keep in mind that the company does offer paid plans and will encourage you to purchase a plan.
 Note that at the top of the registration pop-up window that there is a link to select a free personal account with 10GB of cloud storage.

 You’ll also notice that where you can select your desired CX plan, the free personal plan is located with a text link near the bottom.